sourcegraph/about/content/terms/privacy.md

 </span>

 We participate in interest-based advertising and use third-party advertising companies to serve you targeted advertisements based on your online browsing history and your interests.
-We permit third-party online advertising networks, social media companies, and other third-party services, to collect information about your use of our Website over time so that they may play or display ads for our products on other websites, apps, or services you may use and on other devices you may use.
+We permit third-party online advertising networks, social media companies, and other third-party services, to collect information about your use of our Services over time so that they may play or display ads for our products on other websites, apps, or services you may use and on other devices you may use.

-We and our third-party partners may use cookies and tracking technologies on our Website for the purpose of tracking the effectiveness of our own ads placed on Google, Twitter, etc. (never on private or self-hosted instances).
-We and our third-party partners use this information to make the advertisements you see online more relevant to your interests, as well as to provide advertising-related services such as reporting, attribution, analytics and market research.
+We and our third-party partners may use cookies and tracking technologies on our Services for the purpose of tracking the effectiveness of our own ads placed on Google, Twitter, etc. We and our third-party partners use this information to make the advertisements you see online more relevant to your interests, as well as to provide advertising-related services such as reporting, attribution, analytics and market research.

 To learn more about interest-based advertising and how you may be able to opt-out of some of this advertising, you may wish to visit the Network Advertising Initiative’s online resources, at http://www.networkadvertising.org/choices, and/or the DAA’s resources at www.aboutads.info/choices.
 You may also be able to set your browser to delete or notify you of cookies by actively managing the settings on your browser or mobile device.
 Please note that some advertising opt-outs may not be effective unless your browser is set to accept cookies.
 Furthermore, if you use a different device, change browsers or delete the opt-out cookies, you may need to perform the opt-out task again.